hoylen/ssh_key/README.md

 ## Know limitations

-- Only RSA keys are supported.
+- Only RSA keys are fully supported.

 - Requires Dart 2.7.0 or later, because it uses Dart _extension methods_ to make the _encode_ method available on the Pointy